thesugarbowl/waitlist-demo/README.md

 # Sugarbowl Waitlist
 Web app to manage the restaurant Sugarbowl's waitlist.
-This repo is used for demonstrations to staff and to let them experiment with the app.
+This repo is a demo for Sugarbowl staff to experiment with.
+(It is connected to its own database, not the production database.)